Snowflake-Labs/sfquickstarts/site/sfguides/src/analyze_pdf_invoices_python_udf_snowsight/analyze_pdf_invoices_python_udf_snowsight.md

 ## Conclusion
 Duration: 1

 Congratulations!
-You used Snowflake to analyze PDF invoices.
+You used Snowflake to analyze PDF invoices using Python.

 ### What we’ve covered
 - Accessing unstructured data with an __external stage__